kubedb/docs/docs/guides/hazelcast/autoscaler/compute/hazelcast-compute.md

 ```

-The above output verifies that we have successfully auto scaled the resources of the Hazelcast combined cluster.
+The above output verifies that we have successfully auto-scaled the resources of the Hazelcast  cluster.

 ## Cleaning Up